Aymen-Tirchi/fos-data-engineering/README.md

 # Weather ETL (Extract, Transform, Load)

-This project is an ETL (Extract, Transform, Load) pipeline that retrieves current weather data for a list of cities in Algeria and saves the data to a JSON file.
+This project is an ETL (Extract, Transform, Load) pipeline that retrieves current weather data for a list of cities in Algeria and saves the data to various output files.
+The ETL process is automated using a cron job that updates the weather data every 10 minutes.

 ## Features